ReDI-School/fullstack_bootcamp/volunteers/session_owner.md

 1. Review weekly milestones, the content in the gitbook, and the slides (you can find the slides in Google Drive, with a link pinned in Slack).
 2. Adapt the slides to your wishes.
 3. Try out the coding exercises beforehand to make sure they run.

+## FAQ
+- _What if it is too much content to cover?_ We fully understand this concern!
+Usually, the input sessions cover quite a huge range of topics, as there is only one input session per week.
+The idea for the input session is to give an idea of the concepts and an introduction to how to get started with the concept.
+The students dive deeper into the concepts by working with them during the weekly milestones.
+If a concept is unclear, the students have various chances to get support (Q&A session, peer-to-peer session, Support session).
+- _What if I didn't manage to cover all the content?_ This happens!
+You can share the respective resources in Gitbook with the students to help them review the concepts that weren't covered.
+Furthermore, the recap week offers space to review concepts that need more clarification.